-- The Venerable Bede CE Academy will ensure that staff and volunteers are aware that sexual relationships with pupils aged under 18 are unlawful and could result in legal proceedings being taken against them under the Sexual Offences Act 2003 (Abuse of Position of Trust). - Behaviour & Discipline Policy inclusive of the Use of Reasonable Force/positive handling and confiscating and searching. - Anti-Bullying Policy/Online Bullying Policy. - Online Safety Policy inclusive of appropriate usage documentation (covering the use of mobile phones, cameras and all other technology within the school or setting) - Remote/Home learning Policy inclusive of all expectations for children learning at home. - Record-Keeping Policy inclusive of all procedures around the recording, storing and transferring of information regarding children - Inclusion & Special Education Needs Policy. - The Schools Educational Visits/Off Site Policy (reviewed annually) reflects the consideration we give to the safeguarding of our children both within the school environment and when away from the school, when undertaking school trips, visits or pupils being creatively educated. - Child-on-Child Abuse Policy. - Mental Health and Wellbeing Policy/Process/Plan - Photographic & Digital Imagery Policy with parental consent forms annually signed. - Administration of Medicines Policy and procedures with trained staff who manage this. - Pupils with Medical Needs Policy and implications for the workforce, pupils and partnership with parents. - Attendance Management Policy school management for attendance and the partnership with the LA/Together for Children in reporting children missing from education and those deleted from the school's admission register.
-This includes the need for two emergency contact details for every pupil, where possible.
+- Venerable Bede CE Academy will ensure that staff and volunteers are aware that sexual relationships with pupils aged under 18 are unlawful and could result in legal proceedings being taken against them under the Sexual Offences Act 2003 (Abuse of Position of Trust). - Behaviour Policy inclusive of the Use of Reasonable Force/positive handling and confiscating and searching. - Anti-Bullying Policy/Online Bullying Policy. - Online Safety Policy inclusive of appropriate usage documentation (covering the use of mobile phones, cameras and all other technology within the school or setting) - Remote/Home learning Policy inclusive of all expectations for children learning at home. - Record-Keeping Procedures inclusive of all procedures around the recording, storing and transferring of information regarding children - Inclusion & Special Education Needs Policy. - The Schools Educational Visits/Off Site Policy (reviewed annually) reflects the consideration we give to the safeguarding of our children both within the school environment and when away from the school, when undertaking school trips, visits or pupils being creatively educated. - Child-on-Child Abuse Policy. - Mental Health and Wellbeing Process/Plan - Photographic & Digital Imagery Procedures with parental consent forms annually signed. - Administration of Medicines Policy and procedures with trained staff who manage this. - Pupils with Medical Needs Policy and implications for the workforce, pupils and partnership with parents. - Attendance Policy school management for attendance and the partnership with the LA/Together for Children in reporting children missing from education and those deleted from the school's admission register.
+This includes the need for two emergency contact details for every pupil, where possible. - Procedures for reporting missing children inclusive of runaways, missing, and children missing from education, ensuring appropriate safeguarding responses. - Complaints Policy

-- Missing Children Policy inclusive of runaways, missing, and children missing from education, ensuring appropriate safeguarding responses. - Complaints Policy - Allegation Management Policy - Confidentiality and Whistle Blowing Policy. - Information Sharing Policy (internal and external exchange of information) - Looked After Children Policy inclusive of named Looked After Teacher whose role is to champion the achievement of looked after children in your school and work closely with the Designated Safeguarding Lead and the Virtual Headteacher within the LA who has responsibility for the LAC. - Intimate Care and Care Plan Policy inclusive of procedure to support pupils who have an accident and either wet, soil or menstruate and need assistance. - Unaccompanied Travel to and from school procedure to ensure pupils safety. - Single Equality Scheme. - Spiritual, Moral, Social and Cultural Curriculum inclusive of Female Genital Mutilation, Domestic Abuse, Child Sexual Exploitation, Mental Health and Well-Being and Fundamental British Values. - Relationship Education Policy (Primary) inclusive of Health Education content. - Relationship and Sex Education (RSE) Policy (Secondary) inclusive Health Education content.
+- Allegation Management Policy - Confidentiality and Whistle Blowing Policy. - Information Sharing Procedures (internal and external exchange of information) - Looked After Children Guidance inclusive of named Looked After Teacher whose role is to champion the achievement of looked after children in your school and work closely with the Designated Safeguarding Lead and the Virtual Head of School within the LA who has responsibility for the LAC. - Intimate Care Plans inclusive of procedure to support pupils who have an accident and either wet, soil or menstruate and need assistance. - Equality Policy and Objectives - Spiritual, Moral, Social and Cultural Curriculum inclusive of Female Genital Mutilation, Domestic Abuse, Child Sexual Exploitation, Mental Health and Well-Being and Fundamental British Values. - Relationship and Sex Education (RSE) Policy (Secondary) inclusive Health Education content.